 Do Chipmunk's like toys?

 Yes but as for toys in the cage you wouldn't want too many because that will take up space they need to run around.
 For my Chipmunks i give them a wheel, a ferret tunnel and branches to climb on, rope and shelves.
-They seem to love wheels as they spend most of their time on them when they are not eating or resting (usually in the tunnel) The best type of wheel to buy is a large plastic one, they do not like the smaller ones or a Living World mesh type wheel (pictured above), do buy mesh type like picture above not the type with wide treads, these can trap tails and feet.
-It will need to be fastioned securely to the cage as Chipmunks do go quite mad on these.
+They seem to love wheels as they spend most of their time on them when they are not eating or resting.
+The best type of wheel to buy is a large plastic one, it needs to be no smaller than 28cm diameter, any smaller and the Chipmunk can injure its spine, because it has to run with its spine curved so they need a large wheel not a small one so they don't have to bend the spine when running.
+If possible have a fully enclosed wheel as they can be flung out of open wheels when running fast.
+Don't use the type with wide treads (barred), these can trap tails and feet.
+Also don't use a metal wheel that has a moving bar as these have killed Rodents before by trapping/crushing them between the stand and the rotating bar when they have tried to jump over the bar while the wheels been moving.
+Wheels can be dangerous so choose carefully.
+I now use plastic Trixie wheels, in the past I had Living World mesh wheels but these were no good outside as they rusted then broke..
+The Trixie wheels are enclosed and don't have any rotating bars so nowhere they can get trapped.
+Chipmunks have been known to run so fast on wheels they have broken the cage bars!
 I also provide them with something to dig in for indoor Chipmunks they have a container which i fill to the top with wood shavings .In the aviary we have a plant container which is filled with compost and they love digging in this, they bury seeds which some may germinate so you may get grasses and sunflowers in there.
 It is important all Chipmunks have something to dig in so they can bury food and undertake natural tunneling behaviour.
+You can use a large plastic storage container or if you don't want compost thrown everywhere some owners have used a container for storing breakfast cereal in.
 You could try bird and small animal toys i've tried a few of these before but have found Chipmunks aren't into playing as much as some animals but toys they can also chew on are great because most like to chew and it helps their teeth.
 As Chipmunks love wheels so much these may need replacing after time as well as any wooden shelves, i also find they need cleaning quite frequently.
+The Trixie wheels can be soaked in washing up liquid and Zoflora disinfectant.
 Mine like the cardboard tubes aswell i also have a hammock which they have chewed abit but they sometimes sleep in.
 With branches the safest type to use are fruit tree ones or oak or Sycamore i have also used conifor but some conifor can be poisonous so be careful.

 Some of our most recent accessaries have been this hanging basket which Sandi is in, they really like this, I can hide food and treats in there, put hay in and they will find it.